-Introduction to behavior applications to contemporary medical and health related issues.
+Introduction of behavior applications to contemporary medical and health related issues.
 Topics include: how 'mind' and body communicate to one another, the role of stress in relation to the immune system and, ultimately, one's health.
 Other factors will be discussed as they relate to health and disease.
-Prerequisites: PSYC 280, PSYC 380, Junior or Senior standing.
+Prerequisites: PSYC 280, PSYC 380, Senior standing (or permission of instructor.)
 Spring.